-For 2019 FlyBy Week there are more than 20 routes to choose from.
-Each is
+For 2021 FlyBy Week there are 27 routes to choose from.
+Each is available

 instructions, plus an individual Garmin GPX format file.
-Each route is broken
+Most routes are

-into at least two parts to avoid navigation confusion with closed loops and
+broken into at least two parts to avoid navigation confusion with closed loops

-roads that would otherwise cross or the same road ridden in both directions.
+and roads that would otherwise cross or the same road ridden in both

 Part 1 takes you from the hotel to the suggested lunch stop.
 Part 2 takes

 you from lunch back to the hotel, usually by a different path.

 All routes have had gas stop waypoints added at distances of 80-100 miles

 · SHORT ROUTES 50-120 MILES are mostly based on longer routes, but

 shortened to be able to be ridden in 3 hours or less.
 They do not have lunch